animenon/Learning-Django/creatingaDjangoApp.md

-#How to create a Django App
+# How to create a Django App

-'''A project is a collection of apps.
+A project is a collection of apps.
 An app is a web application which performs an small task like Career options of a website or polling section.'''

-#Syntax for creating an app
+# Syntax for creating an app
 Unix-python3 manage.py startapp APPNAME
 Windows-python manage.py startapp APPNAME

-#Add the apps name in INSTALLED_APPS in settings.py
+# Add the apps name in INSTALLED_APPS in settings.py
-  INSTALLED_APPS = [
+  `INSTALLED_APPS = [
     'APPNAME.apps.APPNAMEConfig',
     'django.contrib.admin',
     'django.contrib.auth',